KRoverSystems/KRover/README.md

 KRover executes on OASIS infrastructure.
 Thus, the first step is to set up the OASIS infrastructure.
 If you need more information about OASIS design and features, refer to our OASIS paper: "A novel dynamic analysis infrastructure to instrument untrusted execution flow across user-kernel spaces(IEEE SP21)".

 ## 1. Platform
 OASIS needs to run on a bare-metal machine with the customized kernel specified above.
 The target kernel which will be analyzed using KRover would be executed in a VM.
 We recommend a host machine with Ubuntu.
 If your current Ubuntu does not match the following requirements or you do not want to disturb your current working environment, you can consider creating a new partition and installing a separate Ubuntu OS.
 Then your machine becomes a dual-boot Ubuntu system, do the following things in the new Ubuntu.
-It's also okay to skip the step if there is no conflict.

 ## 2. Requirements
 1. Host OS: Ubuntu 18.04; Kernel version: Linux 5.4.X.